 - 2 tbsp mixed nuts or seeds

-Top the mixed salad with dried cranberries, roughly chopped pecans, crumbled feta cheese, and your choice of mixed nuts or seeds.
+Top with the dried cranberries, chopped pecans, crumbled feta cheese, and optional mixed nuts or seeds, adding them just before serving so they maintain their crunch.